bitesizing/FindAPhDParser/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 labels: bug
-about: Create a report to help us improve
+about: Report a bug to allow future fixes.
+If you want to propose a fix to an existing bug, use bugfix.
 ---

 <!-- Please search existing issues to avoid creating duplicates. -->